5 Proven Ways To Reduce Your Google Cost Per Conversion

 If your ads are displayed when people look up irrelevant or unwanted search terms, it’ll cost you money that you don’t need to spend.

 Using phrase match and broad match keywords, you can often find some highly profitable search terms.
-The downside to this is they can also match to search terms which simple aren’t relevant to your business or just don’t indicate a potential buyer.
+The downside to this is they can also match to search terms which simply aren’t relevant to your business or just don’t indicate a potential buyer.

 By closely monitoring the keywords getting clicks over time, you can better understand where your time and money are being used effectively and where your efforts are being wasted.